 Our acquisitions have resulted in significant expenses, including amortization and impairment of acquired technology and other acquired intangible assets, and impairment of goodwill.
-Total costs and expenses in these categories were \$14 million in fiscal 2017; \$34 million in fiscal 2016; and \$339 million in fiscal 2015, of which \$149 million was classified as discontinued operations.
+Total costs and expenses in these categories were \$21 million in fiscal 2018; \$14 million in fiscal 2017; and \$34 million in fiscal 2016.
 Although under current accounting rules goodwill is not amortized, we may incur impairment charges related to the goodwill already recorded and to goodwill arising out of future acquisitions.
 We test the impairment of goodwill annually in our fourth fiscal quarter or more frequently if indicators of impairment arise.
 The timing of the formal annual test may result in charges to our statement of operations in our fourth fiscal quarter that may not have been reasonably foreseen in prior periods.
-The total costs and expenses for fiscal 2015 included goodwill and intangible asset impairment charges of \$297 million, of which \$149 million was classified as discontinued operations.
-At July 31, 2017, we had \$1.3 billion in goodwill and \$22 million in net acquired intangible assets on our balance sheet, both of which may be subject to impairment charges in the future.
+At July 31, 2018, we had \$1.6 billion in goodwill and \$61 million in net acquired intangible assets on our balance sheet, both of which may be subject to impairment charges in the future.
 New acquisitions, and any impairment of the value of acquired intangible assets, may have a significant negative impact on our future financial results.

-We have \$488 million in debt outstanding and may incur other debt in the future, which may adversely affect our financial condition and future financial results.
+We have \$438 million in debt outstanding under the term loan and may incur other debt in the future, which may adversely affect our financial condition and future financial results.

 On February 1, 2016, we entered into a master credit agreement with certain institutional lenders for a new five-year credit facility in an aggregate principal amount of \$1.5 billion.
 The master credit agreement includes a \$500 million unsecured term loan and a \$1 billion unsecured revolving credit facility that will expire on February 1, 2021.
-As of July 31, 2017, we had no outstanding borrowings under the revolving credit facility and had an outstanding debt of \$488 million on the term loan.
+As of July 31, 2018, \$438 million was outstanding on the term loan and no amounts were outstanding under the revolving credit facility.
 We may use the proceeds of any advances against the credit facility for general corporate purposes, including future acquisitions and share repurchases.